Rigid Surface Operator and Symbol Invariant of Partitions

-\item For the $C_n$ theory: \begin{description} \item[1]If the length of partition is even, we compute the symbol as in the $B_n$ case and then append an extra 0 on the left of the top row of the symbol. \item[2] If the length of the partition is odd, we append an extra 0 as the last part of the partition and then compute the symbol as in the $B_n$ case.
-Finally, we delete a 0 which is in the first entry of the bottom row of the symbol. \end{description} \item For the $D_n$ theory: we append an extra 0 as the last part of the partition and then compute the symbol as in the $B_n$ case.
+\item Symbol of a partition $\lambda$ in the $C_n$ theory: \begin{description} \item[1]If the length of partition is even, we compute the symbol as in the $B_n$ case.
+And then append an extra 0 on the left of the top row of the symbol. \item[2] If the length of the partition is odd, we append an extra 0 as the last part of the partition.
+And then compute the symbol as in the $B_n$ case.
+Finally, we delete a 0 in the first entry of the bottom row of the symbol. \end{description} \item Symbol of a partition $\lambda$ in the $D_n$ theory: we append an extra 0 as the last part of the partition and then compute the symbol as in the $B_n$ case.
 We delete two 0's which occupy the first two entries of the bottom row of the symbol. \end{itemize}